VityaVitalich/IMAD/README.md

 Classification is performed with model from [models directory](../main/models/).
 Generation of all the features is performed with models from [features scripts directory](../main/scorers/).
 Example of usage is shown at [Text Replacing Tutorial](main/TextReplacingTest.ipynb).
-Note that scripts are using [Pather](#Pather), which is essential to this script
+Note that scripts are using [Paths](#Paths), which is essential to this script

 ## Find better image with VQA